Franklin D. Roosevelt: Election of 1936

 Eight million workers remained unemployed in 1936, and though economic conditions had improved since 1932, they remained sluggish.
-By 1936, Roosevelt had lost the backing he once held in the business community because of his support for the NLRB and the Social Security Act.
+By 1936, Roosevelt had lost the backing he once held in the business community because of his support for the National Labor Relations Board (NLRB) and the Social Security Act.
 The Republicans had few alternative candidates and nominated Kansas Governor Alf Landon, a little-known bland candidate whose chances were damaged by the public re-emergence of the still-unpopular Herbert Hoover.
 While Roosevelt campaigned on his New Deal programs and continued to attack Hoover, Landon sought to win voters who approved of the goals of the New Deal but disagreed with its implementation.

 An attempt by Louisiana Senator Huey Long to organize a left-wing third party collapsed after Long's assassination in 1935.
 The remnants, helped by Father Charles Coughlin, supported William Lemke of the newly formed Union Party.
-Roosevelt won re-nomination with little opposition at the 1936 Democratic National Convention, while his allies overcame Southern resistance to permanently abolish the long-established rule that had required Democratic presidential candidates to win the votes of two-thirds of the delegates rather than a simple majority.
+Roosevelt won re-nomination with little opposition at the 1936 Democratic National Convention, while his allies overcame Southern resistance to abolish the long-established rule that required Democratic presidential candidates to win the votes of two-thirds of the delegates rather than a simple majority.

 In the election against Landon and a third-party candidate, Roosevelt won 60.8% of the vote and carried every state except Maine and Vermont.
 The Democratic ticket won the highest proportion of the popular vote.
-Democrats also expanded their majorities in Congress, winning control of over three-quarters of the seats in each house.
+Democrats expanded their majorities in Congress, controlling over three-quarters of the seats in each house.
 The election also saw the consolidation of the New Deal coalition; while the Democrats lost some of their traditional allies in big business, they were replaced by groups such as organized labor and African Americans, the latter of whom voted Democratic for the first time since the Civil War.
 Roosevelt lost high-income voters, especially businessmen and professionals, but made major gains among the poor and minorities.
 He won 86 percent of the Jewish vote, 81 percent of Catholics, 80 percent of union members, 76 percent of Southerners, 76 percent of blacks in northern cities, and 75 percent of people on relief.
 Roosevelt carried 102 of the country's 106 cities with a population of 100,000 or more.